Evaluation & Redesign · A/B Testing

 04

-Optimized all button labels and interactive feedback to eliminate the phrasing confusion found during A/B testing.
+Addresses the A/B finding.
+Rewrote button labels and feedback to eliminate the waitlist phrasing confusion testers ran into.

 Optimized microcopy and waitlist feature